Viktor-9904/SoftUni-ReactJSProjectDefence/README.md

 ## **Key Features:**

 - **Adopt a Pet**:
   Users can browse available pets and request adoption.
-The **"Request Adoption"** button is currently a placeholder and will be fully functional in future versions.

 - **Put up Pets for Adoption**:
   Registered users can add new pets for adoption.
 They can upload pet details, such as name, breed, age, and upload photos to share with others.

 - **Edit and Delete Pets**:
   Users have full control over pets they have added.
 They can modify the pet details or remove pets from the adoption listing.

-- **User Authentication**:
-  Users can **register**, **log in**, and **log out**.
-This allows them to manage their pet details, and only authorized users can add, edit, or delete pets.

 - **User Profile Integration**:
   Each pet added for adoption is associated with a user (the pet’s **"owner"**), allowing for better tracking and management of pet listings.